alexhmm/ng-tumblr-big-post/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Deployment on Tumblr

-Run `ng build --prod` to build the project.

-Run `npm run inline` to inline index.html.

-Copy content from formatted _dist/inline.html_ into Tumblr Editor. <br />
-Preview in Tumblr Editor might be unavailable.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).